AI Architecture User Guide

 Refresh Interval 10 Moderate frequency

-Trading Style Moderate (1) Balanced by consensus
+Trading Style Moderate (1) Standard approach

-Providers Config provider=OpenAI,model=gpt-4o,temperature=0.3;provider=Anthropic,model=claude-sonnet-4-20250514,temperature=0.3 Two providers for consensus
+Providers Config provider=OpenAI,model=gpt-4o,temperature=0.3;provider=Anthropic,model=claude-sonnet-4-20250514,temperature=0.3 OpenAI as primary, Anthropic for monitoring

 Allow Open true Can initiate trades